▶️ City of Redmond says farewell to departing Redmond mayor, councilors

-Wednesday night, the city of Redmond celebrated the service of three elected officials.
+The City of Redmond celebrated the service of three elected officials Wednesday night as they step away from their roles.

-“This is really the last event we’re going to have, myself as mayor and my spouse as a city councilor,” said the outgoing mayor in the city of Redmond, George Endicott.
+“This is really the last event we’re going to have, myself as mayor and my spouse as a city councilor,” said outgoing Redmond Mayor George Endicott.

 “For my 10-16 years there have been so many things that have happened to Redmond,” said Endicott.
 “We’ve gone from 25,000 to 37,000.
 That’s almost a 50% growth in our city.
 All the while keeping Redmond, Redmond.”